-Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
-It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has dark green deciduous foliage.
-The lobed palmate leaves turn outstanding shades of yellow, red and deep purple in the fall.
-The rough gray bark and red branches add an interesting dimension to the landscape.
+Emperor I Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+It has attractive purple deciduous foliage.
+The ferny palmate leaves are highly ornamental and turn outstanding shades of scarlet and orange in the fall.